MORNING REWIND: The stories you may have missed

 GOOD Morning Bundaberg.

-Welcome to today’s edition of the Morning Rewind featuring some of the stories you may have missed yesterday.
+Welcome to today’s edition of the Morning Rewind featuring some of the stories you may have missed from the last 24 hours.

+The South Beach development at Elliott Heads is set to deliver a new retail hub.

 Catch up here